Native AOT

 Native AOT (Ahead-of-Time) compilation allows you to publish your Avalonia applications as self-contained executables with native performance characteristics.
 This guide covers Avalonia-specific considerations and setup for Native AOT deployment.

-Native AOT compilation provides several advantages specifically relevant to Avalonia applications:
+Native AOT compilation provides the following advantages for Avalonia applications:

 - Faster application startup time, particularly beneficial for desktop applications